 - If you’d like more order within your fiction section, you could organize it by genre, like bookstores do.

 - You could have a basket for your child to place books after he or she looks at them until your child is old enough to put the book back in its place on the proper shelf.
+Of course, book baskets can be helpful for storing library books or unit study books even with older children.

 - Like libraries, I organized most biographies according to the last name of the person who was the subject of the biography or autobiography.
 If a particular biography worked better within another category (such as artists), I used that.